jasonxchen/why-so-sus/README.md

 * Blackout event: at random or certain intervals, black out the screen where civilians continue to move and the killer starts to kill civilians it walks into
 * Add more space when walking up, to the right, down, or to the left of the starting room
 * Accessibility mode: color blindness; make text with relevant colors layered on top of civilians (or on the list if implemented)

+## Tech Stack

+* HTML
+* CSS
+* JavaScript

+## Things to Consider

+* Best way to load game?
+(Turn-Based vs. Real-Time Intervals)
+* Should player and civilians be allowed to pass through each other?
+* Is logic implementation necessary to ensure unique design of each civilian?
+    * e.g. If 7 colors available for each clothing item; 7<sup>4</sup> = 2401 possible permutations